Smart Tachographs – what you need to know

 Smart Tachos – Points to consider

-If a vehicle has been built well before June 2019 but was not registered until after that date the smart tachograph may need to be replaced with the latest model.
+If a vehicle was built before June 2019 but was not registered until after that date, the smart tachograph may need to be replaced with the latest model.
 Fitting smart tachographs to vehicles that have not had a unit installed previously may also present issues.

 Damaged first-generation smart tachographs may be replaced with a like for like unit.
 However, if a vehicle was registered after 2006 it must be fitted with a smart head unit.